sensera/objectagon-core/core/src/main/java/org/objectagon/core/rest/README.md

 # Objectagon REST server

 This document describest REST patterns and functions supported by the server

+## Description

+The implementation principles are focused on just relaying requests direct to the protocols.
+URL request are translated into witch protocol to use and what parameters to send.
+URL responses are message response values translated directly to json.

 ## Disposition